 The next step is to figure out how big of a house you can buy, and how much you’ll need to have saved in order to buy it.
 Remember that you’ll need cash to cover not just the down payment, but also closing costs as well as any post-closing liquidity requirements imposed by banks or co-op and condo boards.
 Use our interactive Home Affordability Calculator to figure all of this out.

-Speak with a mortgage broker or bank and tell them about your financial situation.
-You don’t have to hand over any documentation at this stage.
 The mortgage pre-qualification letter you’ll receive after a ten minute phone call is primarily for your own benefit because real estate agents won’t give much credence to it.
 However, it will be useful for you to know whether the loan amount you had in mind is realistic or not according to the bank.

 It is free for buyers to work with a real estate agent.
 The buyer never pays commission because it’s the seller who pays a fixed commission that is typically split equally between the seller’s agent and the buyer’s agent.
 So take this opportunity to find a real estate agent in NYC and get a no strings attached overview of the home buying process.
 You can always switch agents as it’s almost unheard of for buyers to agree to work with an exclusive buyer’s agent.